abanoub-refaat/CS306-Operating-Systems/Labs/assembly-basics.md

 RET
 ```

-The `MUL` instruction works in a different way than the `ADD` instuction since it only accept unary attribute and not binary as in the `ADD` or `SUB`.
+The `MUL` instruction works in a different way than the `ADD` instruction since it only accepts unary attributes and not binary as in the `ADD` or `SUB`.
 So, the following will not work:

 ```assembly